splunk/observability-workshop/content/en/other/opentelemetry-collector/7-visualisation/index.md

 while true; do stress -c 2 -t 40; stress -d 5 -t 40; stress -m 20 -t 40; done
 ```

-Once you are logged into Splunk Observability Cloud, using the left-hand navigation, navigate to **Dashboards**:
+Once you are logged into Splunk Observability Cloud, using the left-hand navigation, navigate to **Dashboards** from the main menu.
+This will take you to the Teams view.
+At the top of this view click on **All Dashboards** :

 ![menu-dashboards](../images/menu-dashboards.png)